For individuals who are clients of SampsonLegal or are making enquiries with a view to becoming clients

 - It is very rare for other people to have access to my office, and when they do they are closely supervised, all computers are locked, and all papers are placed in a filing cabinet

 - My office is kept locked whenever it is unattended and it is alarmed whenever the building is unattended.

 This is documented in office policies and procedures which are reviewed every year.

-The EU General Data Protection Regulation and the Data Protection Act 2018 govern my processing of your personal information.
+The UK General Data Protection Regulation and the Data Protection Act 2018 govern my processing of your personal information.
 Various conditions and exemptions apply, but in general you have the right: